GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77manage.rst

 Mercator \*.img grid) along track.
 The new data will be appended to the MGD77+ file in the form of an extra data column of specified type.
 The data file will be modified; no new file will be created.
-For the big issues, see the DISCUSSION section below.
+For the big issues, see the DISCUSSION section below [*Wessel and Chandler*, 2007].

 Required Arguments
 ------------------